 3. Read the Birda community standards

 To simplify your transition to Birda, we make importing your existing sightings or life list as easy as possible.
-Our import tool works with existing apps such as eBird and Birdlasser, so you can get your existing sightings on Birda in a flash.
+The Birda import tool works with existing apps such as eBird and Birdlasser, so you can get your existing sightings on Birda in a flash.

 5. Join a challenge!